Mechanical Bistability in Kerr-modified Cavity Magnomechanics

-where $\Delta_{\rm{a\,(m)}} =\omega_{\rm{a\,(m)}}- \omega_{\rm{d}}$, $\eta_{\rm{a}}= \frac{1} {\Delta_{\rm{a}}^2+(\kappa_{\rm{a}}/2)^2}$, and $\kappa_{\rm{a \,(m)}}$ is the linewidth of the cavity (magnon) mode.
+where $\Delta_{\rm{a\,(m)}} =\omega_{\rm{a\,(m)}}- \omega_{\rm{d}}$, $\eta_{\rm{a}}= \frac{1} {\Delta_{\rm{a}}^2+(\kappa_{\rm{a}}/2)^2}$.
 In deriving Eq.~(\ref{f-4}), we neglect contributions from the mechanical mode to the magnon frequency shift, because of a much smaller mechanical excitation number compared to the magnon excitation number for the drive powers used in this work.
 It is a cubic equation of the magnon excitation number $|M|^2$.
 In a suitable range of the drive power, there are two stable solutions, leading to the bistable magnon and phonon frequency shifts by varying the drive power.